 It revealed that 94% of organizations see process orchestration as essential for successfully deploying AI.

-Process orchestration in this case study refers to end-to-end coordination of automated processes, which connect people, AI systems, data, and artificial intelligence models into cohesive workflows.
+Process orchestration in this study refers to end-to-end coordination of automated processes, which connect people, AI systems, data, and artificial intelligence models into cohesive workflows.

 3. 53% of Financial Services Organizations Resolved Critical Issues With AI